anthonyblackham/flexible-jekyll/_posts/2021-10-09-digital-elevation-models.markdown

 ![DEM-QGIS]({{site.baseurl}}/assets/img/dem-qgis.jpg)

 QGIS is a quick way to view and manipulate raster data.
-Digital Elevation Models show as a basic black and white gradient by default but with a little tweaking in the symbology you can see the difference below.
+Digital Elevation Models show as a basic black and white gradient by default but with a little tweaking in the symbology you can see the difference above.

 To create the above image on the right I added a hillshade, set the lowest elevation value to transparent so only the land is highlighted, and slightly exaggerated the height.